Bankruptcy Attorney Washington, D.C. Services

 For Businesses:

-Should I File for Bankruptcy in Washington, D.C.?
+Is Filing for Bankruptcy the Right Choice in Washington, D.C.?

 If you are facing substantial debt, our bankruptcy services in Washington, D.C., may be able to help you overcome it.
 However, bankruptcy should only be viewed as a last resort.
 You should try all other options for managing and paying your debts before considering bankruptcy.
 This may include directly contacting your creditors to propose some type of loan settlement or repayment plan.
 If you already have a repayment plan, you may be able to negotiate lower payments.
 It may also be wise to sell certain valuable assets to cover your debts.

-At your first appointment with our team, you will need to bring:
+At your first appointment with our bankruptcy lawyer, you will need to bring:

 During our consultation, we will review a bankruptcy questionnaire (completed by you) to help us determine your Chapter 7 eligibility.
 Then, we will prepare you for your pre-bankruptcy credit counseling session.
 You can participate in this session via telephone or online.